navanchauhan/navanchauhan.github.io/Content/misc/quotes.md

 > “But man is not made for defeat,” he said.
 “A man can be destroyed but not defeated.” <cite>&mdash; *Ernest Hemingway*, *The Old Man and The Sea*, p.
 103</cite>

-> “‘Zweisamkeit’ is the feeling of being alone even when you’re with other people.” <cite>&mdash; *Gabrielle Zevin*, *Tomorrow, and Tomorrow, and Tomorrow*, p.
+> “Zweisamkeit’ is the feeling of being alone even when you’re with other people.” <cite>&mdash; *Gabrielle Zevin*, *Tomorrow, and Tomorrow, and Tomorrow*, p.
 325</cite>

 > I want to talk about everything with at least one person as I talk about things with myself. <cite>&mdash; *Fyodor Dostoyevsky*, *The Idiot* </cite>